Skip to Main Content

 Join us for a lunch provided by OVPAE.
 During the lunch we ask that you participate in the “Mapping tables” to better inform us of what we can do to provide additional support and resources to our Academic Leaders.
 In doing so, you can find yourself in an environment that will allow for you to engage with your peers and/or colleagues in an unstructured format – this will allow for peers across disciplines to get to know one another and potentially develop a network across the UH Mānoa campus.

-If you were unable to attend the first day of the conference on August 7, 2024 then please sign-in main table, you will be provided with a name tag with a reminder of session room locations and a welcome folder.
+If you were unable to attend the first day of the conference, then please sign-in main table at the Saunders Hall Courtyard, you will be provided with a name tag with a reminder of session room locations and a welcome folder.

 Department Chair: Practical Suggestions for a Challenging Role